-explain how the pituitary gland and osmoreceptors in the mbined with the action of antidiuretic hormone (ADH), bring about negative feedback control of mammalian plasma concentration boundaries by balancing the water and salts taken in by eating and drinking with the water and salts lost by aweating, defaccation and in the urine.
-It is the concentration of the urine that is most negative feedback system involving antidiuretic hormone (ADH).
+xplain how the pituitary gland and osmoreceptors in the hypothalamus, combined with the action of antidiuretic hormone (ADH), bring about negative feedback control of mammalian plasma concentration

 The kidney is involved in the balance of both water and solutes in the body.
-Urea is produced continuously by metabolic processes day, a salty meal or drinking several pints of liquid all threaten the equilibrium of the body.
-How is the functioning of the kidney controlled to bring about ho
+Urea is produced continuously by metabolic processes and the kidney plays a key role in removing it from the body.
+However, levels of other important substances vary according to the situation of the individual.
+A long walk on a hot, sunny day, a salty meal or drinking several pints of liquid all thre the equilibrium of the body.
+How is the functioning of the kidney controlled to bring about homeostasis?